digitalrebar/doc/api/status.rst

 Heartbeat Status
 ^^^^^^^^^^^^^^^^

-Used by UI to track backlog on menu bar.
+Used by UX to track backlog on menu bar.

 **Input:**